oshawa-connection/amici/Readme.md

 Like Tinder, but for finding friends with similar interests!

+## What is this app built with?

+Dotnet core v3.1 - Because it is LTS and I haven't gotten around to learning v6.
+NO entity framework - because it's mappings don't support a lot of spatial stuff.
+NO identity framework - because I didn't have time.
+POSTGIS - For its amazing Geospatial data support.

 ## Security

 This is a demo app, I didn't use identity framework so there is no authentication/ authorisation.